 Our Carbon Footprint

 Measuring our carbon footprint gives us a clear target for improvement.
 Our footprint is measured on an annual basis with the help of Climate Neutral.
-We will update this report in April to disclose how our carbon footprint has changed and what we’re doing about it.
+In 2022, we saw our carbon footprint increase from 12,441 tCO2e to 13,089 tCO2e.
+Aside from an uptick in corporate travel and commuting, most of our emissions trends were consistent with last years.

 As is the case with most consumer product goods companies, a majority of our emissions come from Scope 3, as defined by the Greenhouse Gas (GHG) Protocol.
 Essentially, this means that the materials we use to make our products have a massive impact on our footprint.
 This tells us we need to focus a majority – if not all of our efforts – on switching to preferred materials, including a suite of recycled options as they become available and acceptable across our global markets.